Harshit-Sonawala/simple_img_to_pdf/README.md

 # Simple Image to PDF

-An android app that allows to select one or more images and converts it into a single pdf file.
+An lightweight android app that allows to select one or more images and converts it into a single pdf file.

 A simple yet innovative user interface for using the device camera or picking images and converting it into a pdf, handy for creating notes or documents without having to worry about unnecessary watermarks or improper cropping of the images.